-Governor Tom Wolf secured $30 million for PAsmart last year and $40 million this year to expand classroom instruction and training.
+Governor Tom Wolf secured $70 million for PAsmart over two years, including $40 million for science and technology education and $30 million for apprenticeships and job training programs.
 These grants aim improve access to science, technology, engineering, and math education for all students.
 PAsmart also focuses on increasing computer science (CS) education to prepare Pennsylvania's workforce.

 These grants will support schools, students, workers and businesses across the state.
 PAsmart will help Pennsylvanians develop the skills they need for the job they want.
 It will also support businesses through creating a skilled workforce to hire.